 The CCC included a similar definition in its environmental justice policy.
-For the purposes of this Plan, the District is applying the SLC's and CCC's expanded definition for areas surrounding Tidelands to identify disadvantaged communities that are negatively impacted by not only poor air quality but also poor water quality, climate-related impacts, and/or lack of access to recreational or natural resource areas.
+For the purposes of this Plan, the District is applying the CSLC's and CCC's expanded definition for areas surrounding Tidelands to identify disadvantaged communities that are negatively impacted by poor air quality and poor water quality, climate-related impacts, and/or lack of access to recreational or natural resource areas.